hickendorffbas/bamutpy/README.md

 ## Usage

+First of all, I made this to do mutation testing on my own projects, so supporting those is my main goal.
+It might not work for your project setup.
+However, I'm happy to hear if it does not work for you, and look into a fix.

-Make sure both bamutpy and the module your are testing are on your pythonpath.
+Currently there is no installable package, just make sure both bamutpy and the module your are testing are on your pythonpath.

 ### Is your project suitable?